Trump Calls Apple CEO Tim Cook ‘Tim Apple’

 At the meeting, Cook said that he was proud to be on the council.

 “I’ve always thought that America is so special in many ways,” he said.
 “But at the heart of all of it is people.
-And that to me is what this group is about.”
+And that to me is what this group is about,” he added.

 Trump just called Apple CEO Tim Cook “Tim Apple” pic.twitter.com/gTHHtjWvc9